paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 A Personal Note
 ---------------------

-This project has its roots when, long ago, I joined a tech company that had created a large number of production critical Python C Extensions.
+This project has its roots when, long ago, I joined a tech company that had created many production critical Python extensions in C.
 These were all written by a single engineer who left shortly after I joined.
-The CTO appointed me as their replacement on the dubious basis that I knew Python and C.
+The CTO appointed me as the replacement on the dubious basis that I knew Python and C although I had never written a Python extension in C.

 I really struggled to bring my knowledge of both languages to their very complicated, and crucial, codebase.
 To be honest I don't think I did a great job, but as I was the 'owner' I somehow got away with it.